eagnanta/variant_interpreter/README.md

 ## Why it matters

 Interpreting genomic variants is one of the most time-consuming tasks in clinical genomics.
 A single patient can carry thousands of variants, each requiring manual cross-referencing across multiple databases.
-This project demonstrates that LLMs can assist this process, by synthesizing structured evidence into readable interpretations that clinicians can verify and act on.
+This project demonstrates that LLMs can assist this process by synthesising structured evidence into readable interpretations that clinicians can verify and act on.

-The tool is designed instructing the LLM to reason only from provided evidence, reducing hallucination and making outputs verifiable.
+The tool is designed with grounding as a core principle: the LLM is instructed to reason only from the structured evidence provided by the upstream databases, reducing hallucination and making all outputs verifiable.

 ---

 ## Pipeline
 ```
-ClinVar (150 variants)
+ClinVar (variant dataset)
         ↓
+Label harmonisation
+(Pathogenic / Likely pathogenic / Benign / Likely benign / VUS)
+        ↓
 Ensembl VEP annotation
 (consequence, SIFT, PolyPhen)
         ↓
 COSMIC integration
-(tumor observations, somatic status)
+(tumor observations, somatic status, tumor type mapping)
         ↓
+Deduplication & merging
+(min SIFT, max PolyPhen, unique tumor types)
+        ↓
 LLM interpretation
-(LLaMA 3.3 70B via Groq API)
+(LLaMA 3.3 70B via Groq API — grounding-first prompt)
         ↓
-Error Repair Layer
+Rate-limit repair layer
-(LLaMA 3.1 8B for rate-limit recovery)
+(LLaMA 3.1 8B for recovery)
         ↓
 Confidence scoring
 (HIGH / MEDIUM / LOW)